-Missouri Valley College offers as its main avenue for educational programming regarding Dating Violence, Domestic Violence, Sexual Assault and Stalking (VAWA) through a web based platform from Getinclusive.
+Missouri Valley College primarily offers its educational programming regarding Dating Violence, Domestic Violence, Sexual Assault and Stalking (VAWA) through a web based platform from Getinclusive.
 Each student is requested to complete the training at least one time yearly.
-Below are the topics contained in the Getinclusive training modules.

 If you find yourself in an uncomfortable sexual situation, these suggestions may help you reduce your risk: